 The apostles became significant forerunners and pillars in the development of the early Church, which was instituted on the Day of Pentecost.

-It’s evident that on the Day of Pentecost, Jesus was already in heaven as He had already ascended back to Heaven.
-So, therefore, it was the apostle’s turn to lead and go out into the mission field and implement the mandate given by the Master of preaching the gospel and making disciples of all nations, baptizing them in the name of the Father and of The Son and The Holy Spirit.
+It’s evident that on the Day of Pentecost, Jesus was already in Heaven, having ascended back to Heaven.
+Heaven, it was the Apostle’s turn.
+Apostles enter the mission field, implementing the Master’s mandate of preaching the gospel and making disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit.

 God used them mightily to spread the gospel worldwide amidst severe rejection and persecution from every front imaginable.